citkane/build-Webview-Template/README.md

 # build-Webview-Template
 This template provides for test building a [Webview](https://github.com/webview/webview) user application locally on each OS:<br>
-Windows, Linux or MacOS.
+Windows, Linux or MacOS<br>

-It does not provide for cross-compilation usage.
+ie. the scripting is not tailored for cross-compilation usage.

-It's primary purpose is to check Webview's behaviour across a gamit of compiling scenarios, primarily:
+It's primary purpose is to observe Webview's behaviour across the gamut of compilation scenarios, ie.:
 - Directly included and compiled from a user's C++ application
 - Static link libs to a user's C++ application
 - Shared link libs to a user's C++ application